novodream/dream-poc-demo-node/README.md

 DReAM or Developer Resources Auto-configuration Manager is an experimental tool that manages external resources you use in your app like databases.
-For example, you can add a database like mongo in your project just by running: `dream add mongo` and dream will deploy an instance of mongodb, inject the necessary environment variables and install necessary client libraries preconfigured to connect to the previously deployed database without you having to manage a single connection string.
+For example, you can add a database like mongo in your project just by running: `dream add mongo` and dream will deploy an instance of mongodb, inject the necessary environment variables without you having to manage a single connection string.
 You can just start inserting and reading data.

 For now, dream is experimental and work only for mongo as a proof of concept.
-DReAM is designed to work with any language, but for now, it only works with nodejs and go.
+DReAM is designed to work with any language.

 ## Prerequisites